Visual Abstract: Effect of Low-Intensity Outreach Programs vs Usual Care on Self-harm in Outpatients With Suicidal Thoughts

 Visual Abstract

-Authors: John D. Cramer, M.D., of Wayne State University in Detroit, is the corresponding author.
+Authors: Daniel Croymans, M.D., M.B.A., M.S., of the University of California Los Angeles, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.